By BROOKE SIMMONS January 3, 2013

 Dona worked tirelessly to help educate the public about solar, and support professionals in the field.
 She strongly believed that solar is our future, and fought daily to move it forward.
 She was honored at the SOLAR 2009 conference in Buffalo, N.Y., with a “25 Years of Service to ASES” award.

-For those who knew Dona, she’ll be always remembered by her smile, kindness, love for life and never-give-up feistiness.
+For those who knew Dona, she’ll always be remembered by her smile, kindness, love for life and never-give-up feistiness.
 She will be missed.